Woop-Chain/sdk/packages/woop-account/README.md

 Similarily staking transactions can be created and signed using account.

-A wallet represents user wallet that can hold woop or more user accounts.
+A wallet represents user wallet that can hold woo or more user accounts.

 Creating an empty wallet
 ```javascript